winder/dotfiles/README.md

 * [DBeaver SQL Client]()
 * Docker / Docker Compose - Seems like it's usually best to avoid the built-in packages
 * scenstaro/rofi-calc - For `mod + equal` keybind.
 Build from source:  https://github.com/svenstaro/rofi-calc
-* braus - Default browser for selecting the preferred profile.
-Build from source: https://braus.properlypurple.com/
 * OpenSCAD - see `desktop_files` for install location.
 * Slic3r - see `desktop_files` for install location.
 * Joplin - see `desktop_files` for install location.